plone/volto/packages/registry/README.md

 The add-on registry is a store where you can register a number of add-ons that your app consumes.

-Add-on packages are just CommonJS/ESM packages.
+Add-on packages are just CommonJS or ESM packages.
 The only requirement is that they point the `main` key of their `package.json` to a module that exports as a default function, which acts as a configuration loader.

 An add-on can be published in an npm registry, just as any other package.